ranghetti/guinterp/index.md

 [![Contributor
 Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](.github/CODE-OF-CONDUCT.md)

-# GUInterp: a Shiny GUI for spatial interpolation
+# GUInterp: a Shiny GUI for Spatial Interpolation

 GUInterp is a Graphical User Interface (GUI) supporting the spatial interpolation of points data.
 The purpose of the GUI is to provide